 Knowing what you like is a peculiar challenge.
-On one hand, the problem seems moot - you know what you like, because you like it.
-That simple.
-But as anyone who’s ever tested this theory knows, it's more complex.
+On one hand, the problem seems moot: you know what you like, because you like it.
+Yet, as anyone who has ever tested this theory knows, how it manifests in reality it more complex.
 When it comes to art, not only do we face boundless options, but making sense of your artistic intuition can feel akin to self-discovery.
 So, to help ease this process, we’ve devised some practical hints for figuring out what art you like.

 Begin with some questions